Central Park Movie Sites Walking TourBuy tickets now

 Strawberry Fields, The Dakota and Tavern on the Green

 After having enough time to snap some photos you’ll head on to the Bandshell (Mighty Aphrodite, Hair) and Strawberry Fields.
-In 1985 a small area of Central Park (between 71st and 74th street) was dedicated to the life and music of John Lennon.
+In 1985 a small area of Central Park (between 71st and 74th Street) was dedicated to the life and music of John Lennon.
 It’s a popular place for fans.
-From Sheep Meadow you’ll be able to see The Dakota, where Yoko Ono still lives today.
+From Sheep Meadow you’ll be able to see The Dakota, where Yoko Ono continued to live after his death.
 The tour moves on to Tavern on the Green, a famous restaurant featured in Ghostbusters and Wall Street before ending at Columbus Circle.

 After purchasing, you will receive a voucher that you can print out or show on your smartphone as your ticket for the tour.
 The tour takes around 2 hours so be advised to wear comfortable shoes.